clhenrick/intro-to-node-js/readme.md

 - Explain the concept of "streaming" data: grabbing chunks until we have the whole thing.
 Then we do stuff with the data.

 ### Exercise 9: Juggling Async
-- given three server requests that will take different amounts of time to complete, print the results of each request in the same order the urls are passed to you, without a 3rd party module.
+- Task: Given three server requests that will take different amounts of time to complete, print the results of each request in the same order the urls are passed to you, without a 3rd party module.
 - I used an object to keep track of the data's order, but an indexed array (used in the actual answer) is more elegant / simple.

 Questions For Students:
 - How do we track Asynchronous tasks?
 - And then print their results in the same order that we asked for them?

+### Exercise 10: Time Server
+- Task:

+	  Your server should listen to TCP connections on the port provided by the first argument to your program.
+For each connection you must write the current date & time in the format:

+    	"YYYY-MM-DD hh:mm"

+	  followed by a newline character.
+Month, day, hour and minute must be zero-filled to 2 integers.
+For example:

+    	"2013-07-06 07:42"

+- Covers creating a Node TCP server.
+- Covers the Date object in Javascript.
+- Have the option of using the [strftime module](https://github.com/samsonjs/strftime) to simplify working with dates.